privacy first

 Opt-In Publishing: Nothing is published to the registry unless you explicitly choose to publish it.
 Your local work is never synced or shared.

 Code + transparency: The source is available at github.com/agenticempire/axint.
-If you want to verify a privacy claim, the code is the source of truth.
+If you want to verify a privacy claim, the code is the source.

 Registry Metadata: Published package metadata is retained indefinitely to preserve the registry.
 If you delete a package, the metadata is removed.